ionic-team/stencil-site/src/docs/components/properties.md

 know what type the prop `httpService` is when passing an instance of `MyHttpService` to `TodoListItem` from a parent component.

-To set `httpService` in TSX, assign the prop name in the custom element's tag to the desired value like so:
+To set `httpService` in TSX, assign the property name in the custom element's tag to the desired value like so:
 ```tsx
 // TodoList.tsx
 import { Component, h } from '@stencil/core';